Climate change in Australia: Water (droughts and floods)

 Bureau of Meteorology records since the 1860s show that a 'severe' drought has occurred in Australia, on average, once every 18 years.
 Australia is already the driest populated continent in the world.

 Rainfall in southwestern Australia has decreased by 10–20% since the 1970s, while southeastern Australia has also experienced a moderate decline since the 1990s.
 Rainfall is expected to become heavier and more infrequent, as well as more common in summer rather than in winter.

 In June 2008 it became known that an expert panel had warned of long-term, maybe irreversible, severe ecological damage for the whole Murray-Darling basin if it did not receive sufficient water by October of that year.
 Water restrictions were in place in many regions and cities of Australia in response to chronic shortages resulting from the 2008 drought.
 In 2004 paleontologist Tim Flannery predicted that unless it made drastic changes the city of Perth, Western Australia, could become the world's first ghost metropolis—an abandoned city with no more water to sustain its population.

-In 2019 the drought and water resources minister of Australia David Littleproud, said, that he "totally accepts" the link between climate change and drought in Australia because he "live it".
-He says that the drought in Australia is already eight years long.
+In 2019 the Drought and Water Resources Minister of Australia David Littleproud, said, that he "totally accepts" the link between climate change and drought in Australia because he "lives it".
 He called for a reduction in greenhouse gas emission and massive installation of renewable energy.
-Former leader of the nationalists Barnaby Joyce said that if the drought became more fierce and dams will not be built, the coalition risk "political annihilation".
+Former leader of the Nationals Barnaby Joyce said that if the drought became more fierce and dams were not built, the Coalition risks "political annihilation".

 According to the 2022 IPCC report, there has been an increase in flooding episodes and other catastrophic weather events because of global warming.
 These unusual weather changes in include rainfall in the north and severe droughts in the south.
 Less rainfall means less streamflow of water for major cities.
 The IPCC recommends a step up to our adaptation and finance policies in our systems to keep up with the drastic impacts of climate change for a sustainable development.

 Water resources

 Healthy and diverse vegetation is essential to river health and quality, and many of Australia's most important catchments are covered by native forest, maintaining a healthy ecosystem.
 Climate change will affect growth, species composition and pest incursion of native species and in turn, will profoundly affect water supply from these catchments.
 Increased re-afforestation in cleared catchments also has the prospect for water losses.

+Between 1970 and 2024, 28% of Australia's Hydrological Reference Stations showed a significant decrease in streamflow while 4% showed a significant increase.
+The stations with increases were all in northern Australia while those with decreases were largely in southern Australia.

-The CSIRO predicts that the additional results in Australia of a temperature rise of between only 1 and 2 degrees Celsius will be:
+The CSIRO predicted that the additional effects in Australia of a temperature rise of between only 1 and 2 °C will be: